Kalanchoe × houghtonii. (Interspecific cultivar between Kalanchoe daigremontiana & K. delagoensis).

 Root rot is a common issue with specimens sat in too moist or waterlogged soil for long periods.
 Symptoms include rapidly yellowing leaves, wilting, stunted growth and a rotten brown caudex.
 Take the plant out of the pot and inspect health below the soil line.
 If the roots sport a yellow tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
 More information about addressing root rot can be found on this link.

 A dark location (shelves, corner-tables, etc.) will promote the specimen to develop small or no juvenile leaves, giving the impression of 'leggy' or naked growth.
 The length between the nodes will also dramatically become larger, harvesting less energy that can be converted into sortable sugars.
 Be sure to increase the amount of indirect light somewhat, and give the specimen a gentle supplement of 'Cactus & Succulent' labelled feed to help with its stored energy.

 Curled leaves and dried brown edges are the result of too little water and over-exposure to the sun.
 Although they can naturally do well in sun-filled locations, those who haven't acclimatised to the harsh rays will show sun-scorch and environmental shock signs.
-Gradually increase the amount of light every few days, starting from an indirect location to a few hours of morning/evening sun over a few weeks.
 Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot in the spring to wrap the roots around moister soil.